ZeRX1/csvparser/README.md

 - [ ] ?- The plotted data should be load cell data, as well as wind parameters such as aws.
     - Ask for samples of data when the code is elastic enough to change it

+- [ ] - Make a query that will help with NOT accounting the last value as it's always empty (even when testing and putting in sample data last value was 'None')